 Here’s a little tip if you’re cooking with peppers and don’t like your food that spicy: Most of the heat of the peppers is in the seeds.
 So if you want less heat, stay out of the kitchen.

 Just kidding…if you want less heat, remove the seeds from the Scotch Bonnet pepper first.
 And please don’t touch your eyes, nose, face after working with peppers.
 Wash your hands right after.

 Some people use gloves while cutting them, but I don’t think that’s necessary.
 If you’re particularly sensitive or want to be extra careful, then gloves are an option.

 I did inquire with my sous chef (the 10 year old), to see if I should leave the seeds in or take them out.
 Believe it or not, she opted for me to leave the seeds in (knowing very well that it was responsible for all the heat) and then proceeded to have two bowls of the tasty beef stew right after.

 That child is a trip and a half.

 You can buy Scotch Bonnet peppers at any African/Caribbean Market or International store.

-Where to Buy Stew Meat for Beef Stew
+Where to Buy Stew Meat for Gluten Free Beef Stew

 Here’s the thing, you don’t want to spend all this time in the kitchen prepping and get the wrong type of beef for your stew.
-As a Perdue Ambassador, I get many of my premium meats from PerdueFarms.com.
+You can get premium meats from PerdueFarms.com.